Sanders vows to press on with campaign, after primary losses to Biden

 But he took a swipe at Biden's current coalition.
 "You need to win the voters who represent the future of our country and you must speak to the issues of concern to them," he said. "...
 You cannot simply be satisfied by winning the votes of people who are older."

 Declaring he's won the "ideological debate," Sanders acknowledged his campaign is losing the debate over electability.

-But he rejected the argument that he is not well-positioned to go up against Trump.
+Sanders shared that he and his campaign have heard directly from countless voters who say they like the senator's proposals but think Biden has the better chance at defeating the president in November's general election.

+"I strongly disagree with that assertion but that is what millions of Democrats and independents today believe," Sanders acknowledged.

 Sanders was the front-runner in the Democratic nomination race last month, thanks to his virtual tie in Iowa’s caucuses, outright victory in New Hampshire’s primary, and a shellacking of Biden and the rest of the field in Nevada’s caucuses.